webmapper/cartiqo-documentation/README.md

 ###### `hierarchy`
+The label hierarchy or size/importance per POI category.

 Top10NL data is considered priority.
-Then Polygon sources and Larger areas.
+Then Polygon sources and larger areas.
 Then POINTS

-Most features must conatain a name to be considered in the data.
-Ecxept for the Parking places.
-Which are hierarical ordered according to having a name or not.
+Most features must contain a name to be considered in the data.
+Except for the Parking places.
+Which are hierarchical ordered according to having a name or not.

 Parks are also hierarchical ordered to name and area size.

-See [POIS_desicions.odt] for a complete overview of the desicions made.
+See [POIs_decision.ods](https://github.com/webmapper/cartiqo-documentation/blob/master/POIs_decision.ods) for a complete overview of the decisions made.

 ------------------------------------------------------